Exploring Missouri’s Roaring River State Park

 Roaring River has some great opportunities for photography.
 The river cascades down several small rapids throughout the park.

-Two playgrounds are located at the park.
+Two playgrounds are located at the park, one by the CCC lodge and one in the day-use area.
 Both appear in good condition.
 A promise of play time at a playground is always a good motivator to get kids hiking!
 Kids may also love climbing on the giant tree below the dam.

 Hiking

-The park has seven different hiking trails from a short but steep 0.2 mile climb to a longer 3.75 rugged hike to an old fire tower.
-We managed to squeeze in three trails in our short visit: Deer Leap, River Trail, and Devil’s Kitchen Trail.
+The park has seven different hiking trails from a short but steep 0.2 mile climb to a longer 4.4 mile rugged hike to an old fire tower.
+We have hiked five of the trails during our two visits to the park: Deer Leap, River Trail, Springhouse, Devil’s Kitchen Trail, and the Fire Tower Trail.

 Deer Leap Trail